 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-These are no-bake carrot cake bliss balls that are made with wholesome ingredients and they’re freezer-friendly.
-They’re naturally sweetened with dates and raisins, making them perfect for snack time.
+These carrot cake bliss balls are made with simple and wholesome ingredients.
+They’re naturally sweetened with dates and raisins and can be enjoyed as a snack or sweet treat.

-For more oat-based snacks try raisin oatmeal bars, baked blueberry oatmeal cups, blueberry lemon oatmeal cups, or banana nut oatmeal cookies.
+For more healthy bliss ball recipes, try apricot bliss balls using dried apricots or peanut butter and date balls with chocolate chips.
+For more oat-based snacks, try raisin oatmeal bars, baked blueberry oatmeal cups, blueberry lemon oatmeal cups, or banana nut oatmeal cookies.

 Jump to: